nihiluis/memoneo2/README.md

-*Note:* The app is only maintained for my personal use and thus not well-tested, documented etc.
+*Note:* The app is only maintained for my personal use and thus hardly tested, documented etc.

 # Concept
 Memoneo provides a small cli and web frontend to manage your markdown notes.
 Notes can be synchronized to your local machine and written to with your favorite text editor.